 AUSTIN, Texas – Suddenly, the "Keep Austin Weird" slogan doesn't feel so fun anymore.

-The beloved local motto — repeated with equal pride by college students, self-proclaimed slackers, 20-something tech hotshots and high-priced lobbyists — isn't supposed to apply to something as sinister as the string of deadly recent bombings.
+Austin's beloved local motto — repeated with equal pride by college students and high-priced lobbyists, self-proclaimed slackers and 20-something tech hotshots -- isn't meant for things as sinister as the string of deadly recent bombings.

-The blasts have sent a deep chill through a hipster city known for warm weather, live music, barbeque and, above all, not taking itself too seriously.
+The blasts sent a deep chill through a hipster city known for warm weather, live music, barbecue and, above all, not taking itself too seriously.

-Investigators say the blasts could be acts of domestic terrorism or possibly hate crimes since the victims of the first attacks were all black and Hispanic, though the two men hurt in Sunday's explosion were white.
+Investigators previously said the blasts could be acts of domestic terrorism or possibly hate crimes since the victims of the first attacks were all black and Hispanic, though the two men hurt in Sunday's explosion were white.

 The package shipped via FedEx came from Austin and was heading back to an Austin address, but authorities have not divulged details about where it was going.

 "For us, it's personal.
-This is our home," Police Chief Brian Manley said Tuesday.
-He noted that many crime statistics still rank Austin among the nation's safest cities.
+This is our home," Manley said Tuesday.
+He noted many crime statistics still rank Austin among the nation's safest cities.

 The population has grown from less than 800,000 in 2010 to nearly 930,000 two years ago, according to census figures and city estimates.
 Factor in suburbs that have sprawled past Austin's northern and southern limits and the growth is even faster.
 The expansion has been fueled by an increasingly large Hispanic community, which has helped make Austin more diverse.

-"It got everybody's attention," Linder said.
+"It got everybody's attention," Linder said Tuesday.
 "No one is safe."

 Austin is also a liberal bastion, happy to be the blue hole in the middle of the deeply conservative red doughnut of Texas.
 The county sheriff even campaigned and won on promises not to honor all requests from federal authorities when they ask that people jailed on non-immigration charges, such as drunken driving, be held longer for possible deportation.